“Per Ardua” (Through Adversity)

 In the ordination process, I found people in positions of authority over me and my standing within the process, as well as people in the pews, who fell into five general categories:

-- Totally accepting and supportive – These were few and far between and they tended to be people who either blindly supported the equality of women in every facet of life or those who had thoughtfully and prayerfully considered the ordination of women and come to the conclusion that it was part of God’s plan for the Church.
+- Totally accepting and supportive – These were few and far between.
+They tended to be people who either blindly supported the equality of women in every facet of life or those who had thoughtfully and prayerfully considered the ordination of women and come to the conclusion that it was part of God’s plan for the Church.
 They also tended to be vocal in their acceptance and in their support of individual women whom they thought were suitable for ordination.

 - Accepted the idea but with reservations – There were many good church people who wouldn’t dream of being prejudiced against women or any other group and so they called themselves supporters of women’s ordination.
-They were inwardly unsure of the wisdom of upsetting the Church’s traditional heirarchy and of their own comfort zone with women functioning in a traditional male role on a spiritual level.
+They were inwardly unsure of the wisdom of upsetting the Church’s traditional hierarchy.
+They were also unsure of their own comfort zone with women functioning in a traditional male role on a spiritual level.

 - Accepted the person’s qualifications but not the concept of women in ordained ministry – These people often were heard to say, after an encounter with an ordained woman, “I don’t think much of the ordination of women, but Xxxxx Xxxxx is OK.”

-- Rejected the idea of women’s ordination, but were open to change – These were also thoughtful and prayerful churchpeople who just were not able to accept a female in spiritual authority or were uncomfortable with women functioning as priests (celebrating the Eucharist, absolving sins, and pronouncing God’s blessing, etc) but were willing to discuss it rationally – at least most of the time.
+- Rejected the idea of women’s ordination, but were open to change – These were also thoughtful and prayerful church people who just were not able to accept a female in spiritual authority.
+They were uncomfortable with women functioning as priests (celebrating the Eucharist, absolving sins, and pronouncing God’s blessing, etc) but were willing to discuss it rationally – at least most of the time.

-- Totally rejected the possibility that women could function as priests – Many in this category were hostile, either openly or passive-aggressively and most refused to accept a woman’s ordination as valid.
-There were many clergy in this category and there still are a good number of Episcopal clergy who will refuse to accept communion from a woman.
+- Totally rejected the possibility that women could function as priests – Many in this category were hostile, either openly or passive-aggressively.
+Most refused to accept a woman’s ordination as valid.
+There were many clergy in this category.
+There still are some Episcopal clergy who will refuse to accept communion from a woman.